Wrestling Ernest Hemingway: Reception

 On Rotten Tomatoes, the film has a 59% approval rating based on 22 reviews, with an average score of 5.9/10.
 The site's consensus states: "Predictable but moving, Wrestling Ernest Hemingway is an understated and melancholic drama that gets plenty of mileage out of an outstanding cast that includes Robert Duvall, Richard Harris, Shirley MacLaine, and Sandra Bullock."

-Roger Ebert wrote that: "[T]he movie is essentially about the close observation of behavior.
+Roger Ebert of the Chicago Sun-Times wrote: "[T]he movie is essentially about the close observation of behavior.
 Like some of Hemingway's stories, the real action is all implied.
 The characters trade small talk, and we sense that larger issues are lurking beneath their cheerfulness."
 Caryn James of The New York Times gave credit to Harris and Duvall for giving "two intelligent but distant performances" and the actresses for being "appealing" in their "understandably tiny" roles, but felt the film suffers from an overlong runtime, "an easy, sentimental impulse" to its scenes and succumbs to the "scenery chewing and predictability" of its elderly-focused tale, saying "Instead of simply assuming that the old have interesting lives, the film never stops congratulating itself for being daring enough to focus on them.
 It shows the terrible strain of trying too hard."
 Louis Black of The Austin Chronicle praised Harris and Duvall's screen chemistry, and the actresses for being "outstanding" in their roles but was critical of the "superficial melodramatic stereotyping" throughout the story, saying "[I]t's another right of passage movie that pinballs off of clichés as though that is a way to achieve meaning.
 But there are those performances."
 Ty Burr of Entertainment Weekly gave the film a C grade, saying it "feels canned and inert" with Haines' direction and Michael Convertino's score turning the male bonding scenes into "swollen epiphanies" when compared to the "richly funny observations" in Grumpy Old Men, adding that Harris gives "a gutsy performance in a gutless movie."